-This is the final piece of a five part series of Student Spotlights highlighting the applied practice experience of four students in the Dominican Republic during the Summer of 2018. #UMNMCH student Shelby Panttaja (MPH ‘19) wrote this reflection on how she utilized her undergraduate studies to study nutrition and the food security of communities in the Dominican Republic.
+This piece is part of a five part series of Student Spotlights highlighting the applied practice experience of four students in the Dominican Republic during the Summer of 2018.
+The other four parts of the series include an interview by Elizabeth Stanczyk and experience reflections from Hannah McNamee, Elizabeth Stanczyk, and Keelin Roche. #UMNMCH student Shelby Panttaja (MPH ‘19) wrote this reflection on how she utilized her undergraduate studies to study nutrition and the food security of communities in the Dominican Republic.

 As a Human Nutrition and Dietetics major in my undergraduate studies, I developed an interest in global health and early development health factors, so it made sense to later enter the Maternal and Child Health (MCH) Program.
 My goal during my MPH was to gain an international professional experience which focused on nutrition concerns in global communities, particularly among women and children.
 As I started to visualize my field experience, I knew I wanted to connect the methods of clinical nutrition with community initiatives, and focus on community strength through women empowerment.
 After extensive research, I was able to identify Batey Relief Alliance (BRA), located in the Dominican Republic, as an organization that was working in these areas.